AndiA76/SDCND01_2D_Object_Detection/README.md

 ```
 There will be no output if there are no broken links.
 Alternatively you can use `ls -l`.
 It will show you broken links in red color in linux.

-After splitting we analyse the data subsets again in order to compare the distribution of the training an the valiation data set with one another (s.
+After splitting we analyse the data sub-sets again in order to compare the distribution of the training an the valiation data set with one another (s.
 Dataset Analysis) The training and cross-valiation data sets should be independent but represent the same data domain.
 Thus, they should have a similar data distribution in order to provide a similar data coverage.
 This is not exactly the case here.
 Be we want to keep it simple.
 Otherwise we need to break up the tfrecord files beforehand, mix all images up contentwise and create new tfrecord files, which requires a larger effort.

-In case all tfrecord files are processed with the same downsampling rate, you can also use `create_splits.py` to randomly split the tfrecord files into `train`, `val` and `test` subsets by running the following extended command:
+In case all tfrecord files are processed with the same downsampling rate, you can also use `create_splits.py` to randomly split the tfrecord files into `train`, `val` and `test` sub-sets by running the following extended command:

 ```
 python create_splits.py --source_dir /app/project/data/waymo/processed --target_dir /app/project/data/waymo --num_train_files 82 --num_val_files 15 --num_test_files 3